RichardMarks/rish/README.md

   - ✅ map should have doors eventually leading to new maps
   - ✅ hero should be able to press the attack button adjacent to a door to use the door
   - ✅ refactor runtime into a Game class
+  - ✅ refactor enemy code into an Enemy class
-  - refactor common variables into a GameContext class
+  - ✅ refactor map code into a Level class
   - refactor hero code into a Hero class
-  - refactor enemy code into an Enemy class
-  - refactor map code into a Level class
+  - map should be populated with enemies
   - implement a second level map
   - hero should be able to navigate between two maps using a door